It's been a long, winding road to get here.

 A 40% reduction in insulin!

-They pointed to elevated opioid signalling as the cause of the initial insulin insensitivity.
+They pointed to elevated opioid signaling as the cause of the initial insulin insensitivity.

 Another study found that as insulin went down from naltrexone, growth hormone went up!